adrian154/blog/public/blogposts/internet-explained/blogpost.md

     <figcaption>An Ethernet switch. <a href="https://commons.wikimedia.org/wiki/File:Netgear_Gigabit_Switch_5-port.jpg">Image</a> by <a href="https://commons.wikimedia.org/wiki/User:LivingShadow">Simon A. Eugster</a> / <a href="https://creativecommons.org/licenses/by-sa/3.0/deed.en">CC-BY</a></figcaption>
 </figure>

-Devices called [network switches](https://en.wikipedia.org/wiki/Network_switch) allow communication between nodes on the same LAN.
+Devices called [network switches](https://en.wikipedia.org/wiki/Network_switch) allow communication between interfaces on the same LAN.
 A switch is basically an embedded device with a large number of Ethernet ports.
 Because all devices on the network communicate with each other by talking through the switch, a [star topology](https://en.wikipedia.org/wiki/Star_network) is formed.

 <figure style="max-width: 481px">
     <img src="/blogposts/internet-explained/switch-star-topology.png" alt="star topology diagram">
     <figcaption>In case you can't tell, I'm not exactly the best at making diagrams.</figcaption>
 </figure>

 Ethernet frames are fairly simple in structure.
-As expected, each frame contains the source MAC address and destination MAC address (along with other fields such as a checksum) before the payload, so that the frame can be routed to the correct recipient.
+Each frame contains the source MAC address and destination MAC address (along with other fields such as a checksum) before the payload, so that the frame can be routed to the correct recipient.

 When computer A wants to send a message to computer B, it sends a frame to the switch with computer B's MAC address.
-However, the switch doesn't know which physical port the connection to computer B is located on, so it relays the frame to all connected computers, hoping that one of them is the intended recipient.
+However, the switch doesn't know which physical port the connection to computer B is located on, so it relays the frame to every connected device in hopes that one of them is the intended recipient (a practice known as flooding).
 When computer B receives the frame, it might reply with another frame.
-That frame would contain computer B's MAC address as the source, allowing the switch to internally associate the connection it received the frame on with computer B. In the future, when the switch receives a frame with computer B as its destination, it can simply relay the frame on the correct link instead of *flooding*.
+That frame would contain computer B's MAC address as the source, allowing the switch to internally associate the physical port it received the frame on with computer B's MAC address.
+In the future, when the switch receives a frame with computer B as its destination, it knows exactly where to send the frame.

 <aside>

 Back in the day, when everything was slightly worse, networks were often created using [hubs](https://en.wikipedia.org/wiki/Ethernet_hub) instead of switches.
 Hubs are much simpler devices which simply retransmit everything that it receives on every port.
 Because of their relative lack of sophistication, hubs suffer from a littany of problems:
 * Since every device needs to be able to receive the data being transmitted by the hub, if one device was slower than the others, *every* link on the switch would be forced to operate at that speed.
-* Multiple devices trying to transmit at the same time would result in both devices talking over each other (a condition known as a [collision](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_detection)), requiring them to detect the conflict and stop transmitting.
-This strategy known as [Carrier-Sense Multiple Access with Collision Detection](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_detection), or CSMA/CD.
-"Carrier-Sense" refers to how transmitting devices were responsible for detecting a colliding signal and deferring their transmission.
+* Multiple devices trying to transmit at the same time would result in both devices talking over each other (a condition known as a collision), requiring them to detect the conflict and stop transmitting.
+Collisions were avoided using a protocol known as [Carrier-Sense Multiple Access with Collision Detection](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_detection), or CSMA/CD.
+"Carrier-Sense" refers to how transmitting devices were responsible for detecting a colliding signal and stopping their transmission.
 This resulted in degraded network performance as more devices were attached to the hub.

 Today, hubs have been made obsolete in favor of switches and are rarely used outside of special conditions (though evidently my school's IT department hasn't gotten the memo).
 Even in the early days of Ethernet, it was apparent that collisions posed a challenging problem, so other protocols approached access control differently.
 For example, in Token Ring setups, there is no central switch or hub; nodes are connected in a ring, and transmission rights are passed around the ring, so no collisions were possible.
-When one node was done transmitting, it passed the *token* to the next node, hence the name "Token Ring". \*roll credits\*
+When one node was done transmitting, it passed the *token* to the next node, hence the name "Token Ring".

 </aside>